 Top-down ICO development

 In our top-down ontology development approach, we first imported all of the BFO 2 as the ICO upper level ontology [2].
 To identify informed consent related terms in OBI, the software program Ontodog [5] was first used.
 Ontodog provides an Excel template that lists all OBI terms.
 Each of the OBI terms was screened, and those relevant to informed consent were checked.
 The relevance to informed consent was measured by the direct or indirect association of an OBI term to commonly used informed consent templates in the areas of clinical research trials, including those clinical studies resulting in storage and analysis of specimens from human subjects.
 In this process, we have also identified many relevant terms in the Information Artefact Ontology (IAO) (Ref.), for example, IAO:document (IAO_xxxxx).
 Informed consent forms are classified in ICO as a kind of IAO:document.
 Many other terms such as various informed consent form components are also classified as information artefact.
 Therefore, the inclusion of these IAO terms would help future ICO specific term generation.
 Similarly, many relation terms from the Relation Ontology (RO) [8] were included in OBI and might also be important for ICO modeling.
-After filling out the Ontodog Excel template as instructed by the program, the web-based Ontodog execuation step was performed to generate an OBI subset, which was then imported to ICO.
+After filling out the Ontodog Excel template as instructed by the program, the web-based Ontodog execusion (?) step was performed to generate an OBI subset, which was then imported to ICO.
 The ICO subset maintains the URIs, annotations, class hierarchies, and axioms associated with the terms checked for importing in the Ontodog Excel template.
 Since many additional OBI terms were later found relevant to ICO, the OntoFox program [6] was applied to import these individual OBI terms to ICO.

 After the top level structure was generated, we added many terms under imported ontology classes.
 For example, we have added the ICO term ‘informed consent form’ (ICO_0000001), different types of informed consent forms, ‘part of informed consent form’ (ICO_000000xx), and different types of informed consent form parts.
 New ICO terms were also created for generating and approving the informed consent forms.
 Terms related to biospecimen storage and processing complying with the informed consent agreements were also generated.